feldera/feldera/docs/tutorials/rest_api/index.md

    > this is the default local hostname:port for the docker Feldera instance.
    > You will need to change it to match the Feldera instance you are using.

-4. **(Optional) API key:** Skip this step if you are using a local test setup using Docker as described above.
-If the Feldera instance requires authentication, you must generate an API key in the Web Console at the _Settings_ tab.
+4. **(Optional) API key:** If you're using Feldera via our public sandbox or enterprise offering, your instance will requires authentication.
+If so, login to your Feldera instance and and generate an API key in the Web Console via the _User Profile_ icon on the top right of the UI.
-   You can add it to a `curl` call in the following way (replace `<API-KEY>` with the generated string starting with `apikey:...`):
+   You can add it to a `curl` call by replacing `<API-KEY>` with the generated string starting with `apikey:...`:
    ```
-   curl -s -H "Authorization: Bearer <API-KEY>" -X GET http://localhost:8080/v0/programs | jq
+   curl -s -H "Authorization: Bearer <API-KEY>" -X GET http://localhost:8080/v0/pipelines | jq
    ```

    > For the remainder of this tutorial, you will need to add
    > `-H "Authorization: Bearer <API-KEY>"` to each of the calls.

-5. **Check it's working:** You can verify it's working by running:
+5. **Check whether your setup works:** You can verify your setup by running:
    ```
    curl -s -X GET http://localhost:8080/v0/programs | jq
    ```